 Citizen Science Platforms

-Online platforms allow individuals to contribute observations that support scientific research.
+These platforms allow travelers to contribute data that supports scientific research.

 | Resource Type | Purpose |